Juliette Bergmann: 1984-2000

 In 1984, she won the Dutch National Championship and repeated as champion in 1985.
+After her 7th place at the 1984 IFBB European Championships, she got a new coach, Jim Lensveld, Vice President of the Dutch National Bodybuilding and Fitness Federation.
 Later that same year she qualified for the World Amateur Championship, where she achieved first place.
 By the end of 1985 she competed in her first Ms. Olympia, but did poorly with a 14th placing.
 However, she achieved significant success in 1986 by winning the Pro World Championship, placing second (by one point) in the Ms. International, and sixth in the Ms. Olympia.
 At the 1988 World Pro Championships, just an hour before the show, she was told that she tested positive in the drug test and was disqualified.
 After 1989, she planned to take a year off from competition and compete again in 1991, but her plans were derailed when she suffered a badly broken ankle from a (Doberman) dog attack.
 She was not able to train seriously again for a couple of years.
 Since 1991, she has been a pro-judge and secretary/treasurer of the NBBF (Dutch Bodybuilding and Fitness federation).